 Resources for Support

 At Alpert Medical School, we strive to help students succeed and to make the most of their medical education experience.
 When students struggle with academic or personal issues, there are a number of services available to them.
-The Office of Student Affairs is always willing to assist students in finding the support they need.

 Make no mistake, medical school is hard, especially as students transition from life as an undergraduate.
 The Medical School's tutoring program provides assistance to medical students experiencing academic difficulties in any course in the Medical School.
 Any student currently enrolled in the Medical School is eligible for tutoring.

 Students may refer themselves or be referred by their course leaders, an advisor, or by members of the Office of Curriculum Affairs.
 Students should be proactive in discussing their needs with any and all of these individuals.
 Specific tutoring assignments are most often made in consultation with the Office of Medical Education.

 For specialized tutoring, unique learning style accommodations or learning strategies, or for licensing exam preparation (Step I or Step II), academic coaches, tutors, or course assistance, students can visit the Academic Support Program.

 The Psychological Services staff has many years of experience in dealing with a broad range of problems.
 They provide crisis intervention, short-term psychotherapy, and referral services.
 They offer consultation to students, faculty, and staff who are concerned about the well being of students.
 Appointments are free of charge, contact with students is confidential, and they are available when classes are in session.

 This service is ideal for students seeking quick legal consultation for a personal issue, free of charge.
 The legal consultation may suffice, but in some cases a referral for more extensive legal consultation is needed.
 This service is being provided to medical students in conjunction with the undergraduate and graduate council of students.

 Center for Careers and Life After Brown (CareerLAB)